bloombloombloom/Bloom/src/TargetController/README.md

 The TargetController is the second (after the SignalHandler) component to be instantiated at startup, and the second to last to be destroyed when Bloom shuts down.

-The TargetController will outlive both the DebugServer and the Insight GUI components.
+The TargetController will outlive both the DebugServer and Insight GUI components.

 ### Interfacing with the TargetController - The command-response mechanism